 Key ideas of The New Right on Education

 The New Right created an ‘education market’ – Schools were run like businesses – competing with each other for pupils and parents were given the choice over which school they send their children to rather than being limited to the local school in their catchment area.
 This lead to the establishment of league tables

 Schools should teach subjects that prepare pupils for work, Hence education should be aimed at supporting economic growth.
 Hence: New Vocationalism!

 The state was to provide a framework in order to ensure that schools were all teaching the same thing and transmitting the same shared values – hence the National Curriculum

-Competition between schools benefitted the middle classes and lower classes, ethnic minorities and rural communities ended up having less effective choice – refer to the handout criticising the 1988 Education Act
+Competition between schools benefited the middle classes and lower classes, ethnic minorities and rural communities ended up having less effective choice – refer to the handout criticising the 1988 Education Act

 Vocational Education was also often poor – refer to the HO on Vocational Education